-TYPE: Grant Dollars

-PURPOSE: To provide funding to districts, charters and labs to allow possible partnerships with community organizations to provide supervised care for Pre-K-8 students without at-home supervision available on remote learning days based on a developed process in response to work in collaboration with nonprofit corporations
+TYPE: Grant Dollars TERM: Funds are available through September 30, 2022 PURPOSE: To provide funding to districts, charters and labs to allow possible partnerships with community organizations to provide supervised care for Pre-K-8 students without at-home supervision available on remote learning days based on a developed process in response to COVID-19 impacts ELIGIBILITY: Local education agencies, Charters and Labs are eligible to apply to work in collaboration with nonprofit corporations FORMULA: Districts, Charters and Labs may apply for funds through the Federal Programs Division.
+Grant award amounts will range from \$200,000 to \$500,000 according to number of students identified to be served.